-Work in the OECD – Organisation for Economic Co-operation and Development
+OECD – the Organisation for Economic Co-operation and Development

-OECD is an international organisation with the mission to promote policies that will improve the economic and social well-being of people around the world.
-The OECD also provides a forum for the 34 member states’ governments and administrations in which they can discuss and work together to share experiences and seek solutions to common problems and challenges.
-More information about the OECD is available here, http://www.oecd.org.
+The OECD is an international organisation which helps to promote principles and policy programmes to improve people’s economic and social well-being.
+OECD also acts as a forum for the governments and central government administrations of the 37 member states, where they can discuss and cooperate to find solutions to common issues and challenges.
+Further information on the OECD is available here.

-Between 2008 and 2010 the OECD made reviews of the work on Better Regulation in fifteen of the EU member states.
-The results of the reviews were presented in different country specific reports as well as in a synthesis report.
-The OECD report on the work on Better Regulation in Sweden is available on, http://www.oecd.org/gov/regulatory-policy/betterregulationineuropesweden.htm.
+From 2008 to 2010, the OECD reviewed the better regulation efforts in 15 EU member states.
+The result of the reviews was presented in country-specific reports as well as an overall report.
+The OECD report on better regulation in Sweden is available here.

 The reviews resulted in the OECD and its members states preparing and adopting a new better regulation recommendation in 2012: the ‘Recommendation of the council on regulatory policy and governance’.
 The recommendation includes several sections that are important for businesses, including: all regulatory costs for businesses, whether direct or indirect, should be considered in impact assessments; consultations should be held with all stakeholders when new regulations are designed; there should be independent oversight bodies which help to review the quality of new regulatory proposals and impact assessments; a review of all existing regulations and their costs should be carried out continuously, so that regulations may be simplified and the regulatory cost of businesses may be reduced; there should be a systematic follow-up and evaluation of a regulation’s actual impact after its implementation; and alternatives, including non-regulatory alternatives, should always be considered in impact assessments.
 Further information on the recommendations is available here.